laurauguc/inside-GPT2/README.md

 ## Why a single running example?

-Every chapter follows the same prompt:
+Every section follows the same prompt:

 > **"The cat is chasing a"**